Permafrost/TundraTN/README.md

 # TundraTN ❄

-A package of useful services for [webMethods Trading Networks] 7.1 and higher.
+A package of cool services for [webMethods Trading Networks] 7.1 and higher.

 ## Related